checkout process

 2. That’s it.
 Once you’re happy with your changes, click the Save Changes button at the bottom of the page.

-flux checkout thank you page settings
+thank you page settings

 There you have it!
 You’ve just upgraded your WooComerce checkout to a fast and user-friendly multi-step checkout with Flux.